ftucciarone/Med12_old/forcings/era5-atmos/readme-era5.md

 ```
 pip install "cdsapi>=0.7.2"
 ```
 Once the CDS API client is installed, it can be used to request data from the datasets listed in the CDS, ADS, ECDS and CEMS Early Warning DS catalogues.
+The basic template to downlad the data is the following:
 ```python
 import cdsapi
 client = cdsapi.Client()